SSbit01/secure-otp-server/README.md

 ### Advanced

-You can configure the server’s middleware behavior in [`src/setup/index.ts`](/src/setup/index.ts).
+You can configure the server's middleware behavior in [`src/setup/index.ts`](/src/setup/index.ts).

 Default settings include:

-- All GET requests return a 404 error with an empty response body.
+- All other requests return a 404 error with an empty response body.
 - Request body size is capped at 100 KiB.

 These defaults are fully customizable within the same file.